 Frequently Asked Questions

-In a nutshell, what is the CHT?
+So, what is the CHT?

 The Community Health Toolkit is a collection of open source technologies, open access design, technical, and implementer resources, and a forum for our community of practice.
 We’re focused on community health systems designed to improve the coverage, quality, speed, and equity of primary health care.
 The CHT is being co-created by the community as an open-source project.